 Medical Services Plan (MSP) premiums were eliminated as of January 1, 2020.

 British Columbia residents are no longer charged MSP premiums.
 Enrolment in MSP remains mandatory for all residents.

 The structure of MSP accounts remains the same: accounts include an account holder and, if applicable, a spouse and/or children.
 All new and returning residents are required to complete two steps for MSP enrolment:

-- Submit an MSP Application for Enrolment to Health Insurance BC (HIBC); and
+- Submit a BC Application for Health and Drug Coverage to Health Insurance BC (HIBC); and

 - Obtain a BC Services Card by visiting an Insurance Corporation of BC driver licensing office

 B.C. residents are responsible for maintaining their account information with HIBC.
 To update your MSP account information, including address, family structure, and immigration documentation, visit Managing Your MSP Account.

 Address updates can also be submitted at Address Change BC.